-After your Online Booking page has been set up, go ahead and add a “Book Now” button on your social media profiles such as Facebook or Instagram, add it to your website and share it with your clients.
+After your Online Booking page has been set up, go ahead and add a “Book Now” button on your social media profiles such as Facebook or Instagram, add it to your website, and share it with your clients.
 You can even use Appointfix to send mass messages to your clients and let them know they can now book your barber services online.

 To add the “Book button” on your Facebook page you’ll just have to log in, go to your business page and click on “Add a Button”, as presented in the following image:

+Here are all the steps to create your “Book Now” button on Facebook and to connect it with your Appointfix online booking page.
 The “Book Now” button will be available as soon as you save your changes on Facebook and it will be displayed to anyone visiting your Facebook business page.
 This is how it looks: